Usa travel guide

-Things to know before You travel to The USA
+Things to know before you travel to USA

 - Language: English is the primary language.